haosulab/ManiSkill/docs/source/user_guide/concepts/gpu_simulation.md

 Another way to view these wrappers is to see that these wrappers are alternative **views** of otherwise the same data the raw GPU buffers expose.
 By understanding this perspective, it becomes easier to think about building tasks where you are simulating very different sub-scenes with different articulations that have different degrees of freedoms and different numbers of objects.

-The functions `Actor.merge` and `Articulation.merge` enable reshaping the view you have over the GPU buffers so that you can e.g. get the poses of a different objects in different parallel sub-scenes. longer restricted to fetching data of just the same geometries over and being forced to write complicated for loops to figure out what indicies on the GPU buffer correspond with what you want.
+The functions `Actor.merge` and `Articulation.merge` enable reshaping the view you have over the GPU buffers so that you can e.g. get the poses of a different objects in different parallel sub-scenes.
+You are no longer restricted to fetching data of just the same geometries and being forced to write complicated for loops to figure out what indices on the GPU buffer correspond with what you want.